-Children are specifically taught about safe use of the internet, they need to be taught what is acceptable and what is unacceptable, and what to do when they feel 'uncomfortable'.
+Commerce.
+They need to be taught what is acceptable and what is unacceptable, and what to do when they feel 'uncomfortable'.
 When children use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, some pupils are able to access the internet on their own devices using their own data plan.
 To minimise inappropriate use, pupils are supervised and guided carefully when engaged in learning activities involving online technology.
 Online safety education is embedded within the curriculum and pupils are taught how to use online technology safely and responsibly.
+The school also has in place a Personal Electronic Device policy to minimise the risks from Mobile phone use in school.